-International Students and Scholar Services (ISSS) is the University's representative for all immigration matters to the Immigration and Naturalization Services (INS), as well as to any other government agencies involved in bringing foreign nationals to Florida Tech (e.g Departments of State and Labor.)
+International Students and Scholar Services (ISSS) is the University's representative for all immigration matters to the USCIS, as well as to any other government agencies involved in bringing foreign nationals to Florida Tech (e.g Departments of State and Labor.)
 Any immigration document issued by, or on behalf of the University, must be signed by the Director of the office or his or her designee.
 An application submitted to any of these agencies that bears another signature will be returned.

 The Office of International Student and Scholar Services should be consulted before making a commitment to hire a foreign national for any position.
 All hiring departments should complete and submit ISSS's Assessment Form for Prospective Foreign Nationals as soon as they have begun the hiring process for a foreign national.
 ISSS will work with the hiring department and the individual to make certain that Florida Tech and the individual are compliant with all federal laws and regulations prior to the individual commencing employment.
 ISSS's staff is available to discuss the details of a particular case, make recommendations, and then to follow through with the preparation and submission of the immigration application.
 In most instances, particularly where the individual's situation is fairly straightforward, the office can handle the application expeditiously and without expense, except for government filing fees.